byorgey/blog/posts/2026/04/26/FTA.lagda.md

 ```

 Besides reflexivity, equality enjoys various properties that we will
-need: symmetry, transitivity, and congruence (we can apply any
+need: symmetry, transitivity, and congruence (*i.e.*, we can apply any
 function to both sides of an equation).

 ```agda